mitranim/jisp/readme.md

 ### Built-ins

 JavaScript is a method-oriented language that avoids global functions in favour of object methods.
 At the risk of violating this paradigm, jisp introduces a few global convenience functions.
+They're embedded into your program on compile.

 Examples: